Graduate Certificate in Lifestyle Medicine

 Sem 1 (Mar-Jun) 2017:

 LMLR50107 Processes in Lifestyle Medicine and Health Promotion

 The Graduate Certificate in Lifestyle Medicine (course code 2084) consists of any four of the above units.

 Students can enter the Graduate Diploma and Graduate Certificate in Lifestyle Medicine from any Australian Level 7 Bachelors degree (or equivalent).

 The postgraduate courses in Lifestyle Medicine are available to citizens and residents of Australia as well as to international students studying outside of Australia.
 They are not available to international students who are in Australia on a Student visa.

 Cost of study

 The average cost* for each unit in the Postgraduate courses in Lifestyle Medicine is:

-* As of second semester May 2015.
+* As of first semester, February 2017.
 Subject to change.